previousnext/drupal-project/README.md

 Download and install [Make for Windows][3]

+#### Linux

+You know what you're doing, right?

 ## Docker Compose

-Due to performance issues in Docker for Mac, you need a slightly different docker-compose.yml file for MacOS.
+Due to networking, and file system performance issues in Docker for Mac, you need a slightly different docker-compose.yml file for MacOS.
 To simplify your commands, we recommend creating an alias in `~/.bashrc` such as:

 ```
 alias dc='docker-compose -f docker-compose.osx.yml'